aeiourun/OSRS-Speedrun-Route/no-authenticator-verbose.md

 - Use Draynor bank
 	- **[BANK]** RM notes and 25 bones
 	- ![bank](https://i.imgur.com/mig4tJc.png)
-- Walk to the Wizards Tower
+- Walk to the Wizards' Tower
 - Talk to to get the DS key **[3,3,2,retalk]**
 - Talk to Sedridor to complete RM
 - Pick up the skull from the altar